-A good place to start is Pick's Drive-In (117 S. Cloverdale Blvd., 707-894-2962).
+A good place to start is Pick's Drive-In.
 Yes, as the name implies, you can drive your car there, too, but the old-time burger stand and shake shack has stools just a few steps from the sidewalk, and the burgers and the shakes can't be beat.
 If you don't need a burger now, remember this spot, as you'll want to come back when you're hungry.

-A block past Pick’s is the plaza, site of the weekly seasonal Farmers Market (Cloverdale Boulevard between 1st and 2nd streets, Fridays, June to September).
-You'll note numerous sculptures that grace the sidewalk and the public spaces around it - a testament to Cloverdale's evolving role as an arts destination.
+A block north is the cobblestone plaza, site of the weekly seasonal (June to September) Friday Night Live street fair and jazz concert sponosored by the Cloverdale Arts Alliance.
+You'll also note the numerous sculptures that grace the sidewalk and the public spaces around it - a testament to Cloverdale's evolving role as an arts destination.

-Further north is the Cloverdale Chamber of Commerce & Visitors Center (126 N. Cloverdale Blvd., 707-894-4470), which is staffed by friendly locals who know about the restaurants, wineries, and attractions around town.
+Further north is the Cloverdale Chamber of Commerce & Visitors Center, which is staffed by friendly locals who know about the restaurants, wineries, and attractions around town.

-The Cloverdale Performing Arts Center (201 Commercial St., 707-894-2214) is next, on the west side of the street just past the Visitor Center.
+The Cloverdale Performing Arts Center is next, on the west side of the street just past the Visitor Center.
 The Performing Arts Center is new, built with donated funds, labor, and love from a community that values the arts.
 If there is a show in town, be sure to check the times and get a seat for this intimate performance venue.

-And next door you'll find the Cloverdale Historical Society's History Center (215 N. Cloverdale Blvd., 707-894-2067), which hosts old farm equipment and items from days gone by.
+And next door you'll find the Cloverdale Historical Society's History Center, which hosts old farm equipment and items from days gone by.
 Upstairs there's usually a display from Cloverdale locals - the photos themselves are worth the time.
 The history center also includes the Gould-Shaw House Museum, with its Victorian rooms decorated as they would have been at the turn of the 20th Century.

-Again heading north you walk past the small offices of the Cloverdale Reveille (207 N. Cloverdale Blvd., 707-894-3339), the oldest running newspaper in the state of California.
+Don't miss the small offices of the Cloverdale Reveille, the oldest running newspaper in the state of California.
 An old printing press visible in the storefront is a testament to how far the written word has come.
 (Maybe take a photo of it and post it your Facebook wall – the evolution of communications continues …)

 For more information about Cloverdale, visit www.cloverdale.net.